nvirth/Exin/Helpers/Install/SQLite.md

-﻿If you see this error after compiling the code:
+﻿﻿If you see this error after compiling the code:

 Error 175: The ADO.NET provider with invariant name 'System.Data.SQLite' is either not registered in the machine or application config file, or could not be loaded.
 See the inner exception for details.
 (DAL/ExinEf.edmx)